shijuvar/gokit/training/README.md

 *	Use Apcera NATS as the messaging system for building Microservices with reactive, event-driven architecture.
 * Building Microservices with Domain-Driven Design, NATS Streaming, CQRS and Event-Sourcing.

+### About the Trainer
+Shiju Varghese is a solutions architect, consultant, published author and speaker.
+He is focused on building highly scalable cloud-native applications with a special interest on APIs, distributed systems, microservices and containerized architecture.
+His current technology focus is on Go, Google Cloud, NATS, gRPC, CockroachDB and Kubernetes.
+He is an early adopter of Go programming language, and provides consulting and training for building backend systems and microservices with Go ecosystem.
+Before adopting Go as the primary technology stack, he worked extensively on C# and Node.js, and was awarded Microsoft MVP seven times.
+He has spoken at numerous conferences including GopherCon India (Go Conference in India) and Great Indian Developer Summit.
+He has authored two books on Go, titled "Web Development with Go" and "Go Recipes", both published by Apress.